davegallant/aws-role-play/README.md

 aws sts get-caller-identity --profile personal-admin
 ```

-## TODO

-- When a profile is not specified with assume, a selection list should be presented

 ## Additional Resources

 - If your organization has [SSO](https://aws.amazon.com/single-sign-on/), you should consider [integrating it with awscli](https://docs.aws.amazon.com/singlesignon/latest/userguide/integrating-aws-cli.html) for an easier way to switch between roles and accounts.
-There is also [aws2-wrap](https://github.com/linaro-its/aws2-wrap) to get around the current limitations of awscli v2.
+It doesn't export credentials either, so something like [aws2-wrap](https://github.com/linaro-its/aws2-wrap) helps.

+- [aws-vault](https://github.com/99designs/aws-vault) provides a secure way to store and access credentials.

 - If you use Azure AD, you might want to consider [aws-azure-login](https://github.com/sportradar/aws-azure-login).

+- [aws-extend-switch-roles](https://github.com/tilfinltd/aws-extend-switch-roles) is a set of browser extensions for switching roles based on aws config.